remarkablegames/remarkablegames.github.io/_posts/2021/2021-01-31-asteroids.md

 }
 ```

-Disable bullet firing if the player is dead:
+Prevent bullet firing when the player is dead:

 ```diff
  function draw() {